The Long and Winding Road to Financial Success: Increasing Your Gross Profit Margin

 Depending on the industry you’re in, you may also have the dread-inducing option of cutting ties with a client.
 Most people cringe at the prospect of dismissing anyone they have a professional relationship with, but does it need to be so uncomfortable?
 Writing for Entrepreneur, Erika Napoletano doesn’t think so.
 “The overall health of your business, whether you’re a company of one or 1,000, is what matters most,” the author and branding strategist argues.

-Stop waste and theft
+Stop Waste and Theft

 In addition to saving you storage space and costs, “Keeping less inventory on hand for shorter periods can also reduce the impacts of spoilage, waste, damage, and theft,” he says, all of which serves to give you more control of what you have and helps you increase your overall profit margin.

 “The diagnosis of your inventory health sets your company up for significant opportunities to improve expense and asset effectiveness and creates potential for capturing missed top-line sales,” they say in the Wall Street Journal.
 “Often ignored, inventory pulse checks can be a huge lever to improve the financial health of a company.”

 Taking full control of your business means looking for areas where you can cut losses or increase gains.
 And as technology continues to make data collection easier, Mauboussin reminds us, you have fewer excuses than ever.
 “Companies have access to a growing torrent of statistics that could improve their performance,” he says, “but executives still cling to old-fashioned and often flawed methods for choosing metrics.”

 You’ll not only have more control over the factors that matter and decrease your stress level, you’ll also have an advantage over your competition.
 Because if you can isolate the source of your financial woes and successes today, Mauboussin says, “identifying and exploiting them before rivals do will be the key to seizing advantage.”

-Gross Profit Calculator
+Gross Profit and Gross Margin Calculator

 - Double-click the cell you’d like to edit

-– Adjust Revenue
+- Adjust revenue

-– Adjust Cost of Goods Sold
+- Adjust cost of goods sold

-– If you accidentally delete the formulas, just refresh the page
+If you accidentally delete the formulas, just refresh the page.

 Definitions and Formulas

-Hard costs for goods.
+Cost of goods sold: hard costs for goods.
 These goods are then sold to generate revenue and, hopefully, profits.

-Total amount of money brought in from sales of products or services.
+Revenue: total amount of money brought in from sales of products or services.

-Gross Profit = Revenue – Cost of Goods Sold
+Gross profit formula: Gross Profit = Revenue – Cost of Goods Sold

-Gross Profit Margin = (Revenue – Cost of Goods Sold) / Revenue
+Gross profit margin formula: Gross Profit Margin = (Revenue – Cost of Goods Sold) / Revenue

 Industry Gross Profit Data by Sector (2014)

-How gross profit is used in sales.
-Investopedia
+How gross profit is used in sales: Investopedia

-Calculating ideal profit margin.
-QuickBooks
+Calculating ideal profit margin: QuickBooks

 Data provided by YCharts